 According to the National Osteoporosis Foundation, people lose calcium each day through the skin, sweat, urine, and feces.
 The body cannot replace lost calcium without dietary supplementation.

 Therefore, people should take care to consume calcium through their diet.
-One cup of tapioca pearls provides 30.4 milligrams (mg) of calcium.
+One cup of tapioca pearls provides

 Most people in the United States eat too much sodium, or salt.
 The recommended daily intake is less than 2,300 mg.
 On average, people in the U.S. consume 3,440 mg per day.